 Pokémon Go nests are spawned points where you can find a particular type of baby Pokémon.
 Although Pokémon go nests spawn at random points, it’s observed that they often nest near Pokestops or Gyms.
 And if you are wondering what they look like, well the short answer is like the mature Pokémon, but only younger.

 Take note that not all Pokémon nests.
 Most unevolved Pokémon nest, but some don’t like the region exclusive Pokémon, 10 km egg Pokémon, and a few other random species.
-Pokémon that nest includes the likes of Carvanha, Barboach, Baltoy, Aron, Dunsparce, Cyndaquil, and many others.
+Pokémon that nest include the likes of Carvanha, Barboach, Baltoy, Aron, Dunsparce, Cyndaquil, and many others.

 Are Nests the Same as Spawns?

 No, nests are not the same thing as spawns.
 Spawns are points where Pokémon randomly appear or spawn.
 Spawn points often have yield generators that generate Pokémon randomly after a set time.
 Spawn generators generate Pokémon from a given set.
-And the set can be defined by the number of roads, distance from water, or area.
+The set can be defined by the number of roads, distance from water, or area.

 Nest generates Pokémon but a much smaller set.
 Unlike spawn, a nest generates a set of 1 Pokémon or more often 2-3 Pokémon in a set.
 Nest can be seen as a subset of spawn, but they are not the same thing.
 It’s possible that a spawn point can be a nest and some wouldn’t, but every nest you find is a spawn point.